-Zazen Instruction, led by a resident student, is an introduction to the ins and outs of zendo etiquette.
+Led by a resident student, this is an introduction to the ins and outs of zendo etiquette.
 It is offered each afternoon and is an opportunity to ask questions about how to interact with the zendo.

 Dharma Talks and Other Dharma Events

 Dharma Talks are offered by senior Zen practitioners.
-These gatherings allow everyone to hear how the compassionate teachings of the Buddha can encourage us to help alleviate suffering wherever we find it.
-Talks are offered regularly by resident and visiting teachers and retreat leaders.
-Look for event times and locations posted outside the office and dining room.
+These gatherings allow everyone to hear how the compassionate teachings of the Buddha can help alleviate suffering wherever it is encountered.
+Talks are offered regularly by resident and visiting teachers and retreat leaders; event times and locations posted outside the office and dining room.

 Recharge and Engage

 Tassajara retreats explore Zen practice and a wide variety of topics within one of five themes: Engaging Earth, Spiritual Practice, Mindful Living, Creative Expression, and Body and Mind.
 They begin in the late afternoon on the first day and end before noon on the last day.
-Retreats also leave plenty of free time to explore other ways of being at Tassajara.
+Retreat schedules leave plenty of free time to explore other ways of being at Tassajara.

 The Retreat Hall is available at times for personal use for yoga and other personal practices.
 Check with the Stone Office daily for available times.